 Can an RN or an APRN pronounce death?

 Texas statutes, rules and regulations outside of the Board’s jurisdiction govern who can pronounce death, and only those legally authorized to pronounce death may do so (i.e., physician, justice of the peace).
 Texas regulations regarding pronouncement of death may be found in Texas Health and Safety Code Chapter 671 and Texas Administrative Code Chapter 193 (Texas Administrative Code, Title 22, Part 9, Chapter 193.18)

-Texas Health and Safety Code Chapter 671 requires the facility, institution, or entity to have a written policy that is jointly developed and approved by the medical staff or medical consultant and the nursing staff, specifying under what circumstances an RN can make a pronouncement of death in order for an RN to pronounce death.
+Texas Health and Safety Code Chapter 671 requires the facility, institution, or entity to have a written policy that is jointly developed and approved by the medical staff or medical consultant and the nursing staff, specifying under what circumstances an RN can make a pronouncement of death.

 No. The Board of Nursing Position Statement 15.2 addresses the Role of the Licensed Vocational Nurse in the Pronouncement of Death.
 Licensed vocational nurses (LVNs) do not have the authority to legally determine death, diagnose death, or otherwise pronounce death in the State of Texas.
 Regardless of practice setting, the importance of initiating cardiopulmonary resuscitation (CPR) in cases where no clear Do Not Resuscitate (DNR) orders exist is imperative.
 The Board of Nursing (BON) has investigated cases involving the failure of a LVN to initiate CPR in the absence of a DNR order.